ropensci/roweb3/content/blog/2020-12-22-phonfieldwork-phonetic-fieldwork-and-experiments/index.md

 ```
 {{<figure src="spec_zoom_example-1.png" alt="Oscillogram and spectrogram zoomed in to a specific time to illustrate usage of the zoom argument" caption="Usage of the zoom argument" width="600">}}

-It is also possible to visualize any sound annotation format that was converted to dataframe in the previous section:
+It is also possible to visualize any sound annotation format that was converted to dataframe:

 ```r
 our_textgrid <- system.file("extdata", "test.TextGrid", package = "phonfieldwork")